rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

         ---------- ------------------------- -------------------- -------------------- --- ------------
         IBY        IBY_CREDITCARD            CCNUMBER             AES 192 bits key     NO SHA-1

-9. You can open or close the wallet by using the following command:
+9. You can open or close the wallet by using the following commands:

         SQL> ALTER SYSTEM SET ENCRYPTION WALLET CLOSE IDENTIFIED BY "****";
         SQL> SELECT * FROM v$encryption_wallet;